IsaacAmann/Windows-API-Monitor/README.md

 https://github.com/IsaacAmann/Windows-API-Monitor/blob/master/src/Monitoring/TrackedProcess.h

 ### Interprocess Communication
 Initially used a named pipe to use message passing for communication.
-Switched over to use named shared memory for communication.
+Switched over to using named shared memory for communication.

 ### Posting Datapoints
 Collected data is posted to the server through HTTP.
 The source code for the server application can be found at the following repository: https://github.com/IsaacAmann/Windows-API-Monitor-Collection-Server